-We will have Radio Forth providing some entertainment and music to celebrate your return and a food stand with snacks and tea/coffee to recharge after you have collected your finisher medal.
+We will have Radio Forth providing some entertainment and music to celebrate your return and a food stand with snacks and tea/coffee to recharge your batteries after you have collected your finisher medal.
 A big thanks to Balanced who are providing massages for a small donation for the charities, just turn up.
 We are hoping to create a bit of a party so please invite your friends to come to Ingliston to welcome you back.

 You must register to receive your rider pack, including a bike and bib number – you must complete any medical information on the back of your bib number and put it in your pocket.

 We recommend you aim to be at registration by 7am on the Sunday to be at the start line on time.

 The event is all about raising funds for Mercy Corps and Cash for Kids, please remember that there is a full Movistar and Cervelo Bigla kit for the top fund raisers and 5 sunglasses for the highest team fundraisers, all kindly donated by Endura.
 See more at prizes.

 If you want to make a personal donation please use our just giving page by clicking donate.

 Lastly, please take care to get that gel packet or wrapper back in your pocket and try not to litter our beautiful country.
 Thank you for your support – see you on Sunday!